open-cogsci/osdoc/content/pages/tutorials/advanced.md

 Ok, let's take a moment to understand what's going on here.

 The first thing to know is that experimental variables are properties of the `var` object.
-Experimental variables are variables that you have defined yourself, for example in a `loop` item, as well as built-in variables.
+Experimental variables are variables that you have defined yourself, for example in a LOOP item, as well as built-in variables.
 One such built-in experimental variable is `subject_parity`, which is automatically set to 'even' when the experiment is launched with an even subject number (0, 2, 4, etc.), and to 'odd' when the subject number is odd (1, 3, 5, etc.).

 We further create two new experimental variables `condition1` and `condition2`.
-By setting these as properties of `var`, we make them available elsewhere in OpenSesame, outside of `inline_script` items.
+By setting these as properties of `var`, we make them available elsewhere in OpenSesame, outside of INLINE_SCRIPT items.
 So this line:

 ~~~ .python
 var.condition1 = 'experimental'